ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/implementation.md

 the details for running a simulation: the spatial layout, the locations of the initial input data, everything.
-You can see what an example complete configuration file looks like below - but don't panic and read the [configuration documentation](../../using_the_ve/configuration/config.md) on using the virtual ecosystem to find out more.
+You can see what an example complete configuration file looks like below - but don't panic and read the [configuration documentation](../../using_the_ve/configuration/config.md) on using the Virtual Ecosystem to find out more.

 ::::{dropdown} An example configuration file
 :::{literalinclude} ../../_static/vr_full_model_configuration.toml